fabianleeaws/firehoseanalytics/doc-module-01.md

 ## Lab 1 : Data Ingestion with Kinesis Firehose

-In this module, we will create a Kinesis Firehose Delivery Stream to ingest data and deliver it to a staging S3 bucket
+In this module, we will create a Kinesis Firehose Delivery Stream to ingest data and deliver it to a staging S3 bucket.

+We will need to create 2 buckets, one to store the raw data ingested by Kinesis Firehose, and another staging bucket to hold data to be consumed by our batch based analytics

 ### 1. Create S3 Buckets